This list of 6 best things to do in Malibu contains affiliate links.

 Even if Roman history isn’t your thing, it’s still worth visiting solely for the Villa’s beautiful garden, pool and spectacular views of the Pacific Ocean.
 Here you can walk under shaded walkways, past fountains, sculptures and plants native to the Mediterranean.

 Our favourite spot was the incredibly calming and (beautifully) fragrant herb garden.
-In fact, an hour or so here was very possibly one of our favourite things to do in Malibu.
+An hour or so here is definitely one of the best things to do in Malibu.

 6. Visit Malibu’s Waterfalls

-When researching what to do in Malibu for our own day trip, one thing I was surprised to learn was that this area boasts some spectacular waterfalls.
+When researching what to do in Malibu, one thing I was surprised to learn was that this area boasts some spectacular waterfalls.

 When making your own day trip to Malibu, factoring in time to hike to one of these waterfalls is therefore a must.